edinburgh-napier/set09121/lectures/lecture7.md

  - e.g. RPGs.
 - There has to be a link between the gameplay and story.
  - Your story should unfold through the game.
-- Game script writers do exist.
+- Game writers do exist and are not usually at fault for the bad stories.
  - Books are also written on game storylines.
 - Topics to think about:
  - Synopsis.